majedelhelou/Multispectral_Deblurring/README.md

 # Multispectral Image Deblurring
 [Majed El Helou](https://majedelhelou.github.io/), Zahra Sadeghipoor, Sabine Süsstrunk

+Contact author: Majed El Helou

+## Dependencies
+The code is tested on MATLAB R2016 and R2018b.

+## Code
 This repository contains the needed MATLAB code to run the functions of "[Correlation-Based Deblurring Leveraging Multispectral
 Chromatic Aberration in Color and Near-Infrared Joint Acquisition](https://infoscience.epfl.ch/record/231919/files/CORRELATION-BASED%20DEBLURRING%20LEVERAGING%20MULTISPECTRAL%20CHROMATIC%20ABERRATION%20IN%20COLOR%20AND%20NEAR-INFRARED%20JOINT%20ACQUISITION.pdf)".
 Simply run `DEMO_multispectral_deblur.m`, it saves intermediate results in the folder `ResultsRGBY`.
 To obtain the correlation maps used in the paper's correlation study, use `corr2_across_patches.m`.